Posted December 9, 2016 – Narrated by Carmen.

 Okay, it was a dirty, stringy, dusty, gritty, squishy job – kind of like gutting a sperm whale and sorting it out by hand – but it was worth every moment.
 Take a look at us now: a clean, lean traveling machine!

-The image below is a mosaic of more than 1000 possessions we sold, donated, gifted, recycled or threw away.
+The image below is a mosaic of more than 600 photos of possessions we sold, donated, gifted, recycled or threw away.
 To see the individual photo details, click on the image and zoom in.